uthcode/learntosolveit/source/python.rst

 * study diveintopython3 (20)
 * Digest Authentication is not working.
 * Classic Classes and new-style classes.
 * Email Module work is in progress where the discussions are going on for the different types and type of support for Internal and External APIs and the way to handle text and binary data.
 * http://ffwl.unfuddle.com/  username is orsenthil and password is your initials.
 * http://krondo.com/blog/?p=1209
 * What is a multiset?
 * Find out the various Exception raising mechanisms.
 * http://www.linuxjournal.com/article/8497
 * http://www.linuxjournal.com/article/3641

-- What is the Buffer Protocol and How is it useful?
+* What is the Buffer Protocol and How is it useful?

 Good Python Question and Answers
 --------------------------------

 * http://stackoverflow.com/questions/70528/why-are-pythons-private-methods-not-actually-private

 Python bugs
 -----------

+[issue9040] using MIMEApplication to attach a PDF raises a TypeError

+Issue5468
+urlencode does not handle "bytes",and could easily handle alternate encodings

 cgi module cannot handle POST with multipart/form-data in 3.0 http://bugs.python.org/issue4953